Wamulous/Wamulous/README.md

-- 👋 Hi, I’m @Wammyve
+- 👋 Hi, I’m @Wammyve, but you can just call my Wammy or Wam.
-- 👀 I’m interested in: working with databases, programming, also women.
+- 👀 I’m interested in: working with databases, programming, also WOMEN.
-- 🎓 I’m currently experienced in: Java, Python, SQL
+- 🎓 I’m currently experienced in: Java, Python, SQL, C++
-- 🌱 I’m currently learning: JS, C#, HTML, CSS
+- 🌱 I’m currently learning: JS, C#, HTML, PHP
-- 💞️ I’m looking to collaborate on: currently nothing as of right now
+- 💞️ I’m looking to collaborate on: currently nothing as of right now lol
 - 📫 How to reach me: thesquidagent@gmail.com

 <!---